Analytic force-free jet from disk-fed rotating black holes: Introduction

-The Blandford–Znajek (hereafter, BZ) mechanism~\cite{BlandfordZnajek1977} is the prevailing theory for energy extraction from rotating black holes.
-BZ showed that when the plasma's stress-energy density is negligible compared to that of the electromagnetic field in a stationary axisymmetric black hole magnetosphere, the black hole’s rotational energy can be extracted by magnetic fields threading the horizon, in a manner analogous to a Penrose process~\cite{Komissarov:2008yh}.
+The Blandford-Znajek (hereafter, BZ) mechanism~\cite{BlandfordZnajek1977} is the prevailing theory for energy extraction from rotating black holes.
+BZ showed that when the plasma's stress-energy tensor is negligible compared to that of the electromagnetic field in a stationary, axisymmetric black hole magnetosphere, the black hole’s rotational energy can be extracted by the magnetic field threading the horizon, in a manner analogous to a Penrose process~\cite{Komissarov:2008yh}.
 In this regime, where plasma inertia and pressure are negligible relative to the electromagnetic energy and stresses, the magnetosphere is well described by force-free electrodynamics (FFE).
-Within this framework, the energy extraction process is determined entirely by the structure of the magnetic field and independent of the plasma microphysics and detailed magnetohydrodynamic processes.
-Also, although FFE was first introduced in astrophysical context through pulsar magnetosphere model, its application to rotating black holes is distinguished by the requirement that the electromagnetic fields satisfy a regularity condition at the horizon~\cite{Znajek:1977}.
+Within this framework, the energy extraction process is determined entirely by the structure of the magnetic field, independent of the plasma microphysics and detailed magnetohydrodynamic processes.
+Also, while FFE was first introduced in a pulsar magnetosphere model~\cite{Goldreich:1969} and has since been widely applied in other astrophysical contexts, its application to rotating black holes is distinguished by the requirement that the electromagnetic fields satisfy a universal regularity condition at the horizon~\cite{Znajek:1977}.